jonascheng/serverless-architecture-with-aws/README.md

   > Create A New Profile
 ```

-Using stages is great because you can e.g. deploy your current code (which is under heavy development) to the development stage and tinker around while the production stage runs the latest stable version in production.
+Using stages is great because you can e.g. deploy your current code to the development stage and tinker around while the production stage runs the latest stable version in production.

 Next up enter the ACCESS KEY ID and SECRET ACCESS KEY of our previously created serverless-admin user.